johnclittle/owam-asset-navigator-server/README.md

 This example was presented at the [MAY 2016 ORACLE Work and Asset Management (WAM) Users Group Conference Call](http://ouug.org/wam/).

+Here is an example of a [front end client using ember.js](https://github.com/johnclittle/owam-asset-navigator-web-client)

 ## <a name="installation"></a> Installation

 Prerequisites: